 Yes, our services and programmes are continuing to run, with contingency measures in place to protect everyone's health and safety.

-As such, we have scaled up technology-mediated interventions for people attending our Dean Clinics and day services; these interventions will be underpinned by rigorous risk-assessment, combined with assessment of suitability for the services we can provide.
+As such, we have scaled up technology-mediated interventions for people attending our Dean Clinics and day services; these interventions are underpinned by rigorous risk-assessment, combined with assessment of suitability for the services we can provide.
 We are offering technology-mediated appointments to all service users of our Dean Clinics.
-All day services will now also be delivered either online or via telephone.
+Day services will now also be delivered either online or via telephone.

 A member of staff will be in touch with service users ahead of their appointment or session to inform and guide them on this.
-Instructions on how to take part in the appointment or session through the new technology will also be sent to service users by email
+Instructions on how to take part in the appointment or session through the technology will also be sent to service users in advance.

 Are volunteer support groups still running?